emmahello/um/Xueyan Lu UM notes.md

 WEST inpatient stay at west if < 10 fractions (for replan cases) Plantation 2 dosimetrists April 14 2025
 Sole Mia 3 dosimetrists June 17 2025
+West new policy: IMRT 5 days, 3D 3 days, SRS can be one day and have the highest priority, HN cases could be short time too.

 # MD